• Skip to primary navigation

 Margin Lines in Naval Architecture

-Introduction: Damage Stability and Safety Margins
+Damage Stability and Why It Matters

-Since 2009, all dry cargo ships over 80 meters and all passenger ships must be designed using the probabilistic method.
-Still, a key concern in both approaches remains the same: the safety of the main deck under flooding conditions.
+Two primary methods exist for assessing damage stability.
+The deterministic method applies traditional calculations for specific, defined flooding conditions.
+The probabilistic method takes a broader approach, using probability indices to estimate survival chances across multiple damage scenarios.
+Since 2009, all dry cargo ships over 80 metres and all passenger ships must be designed using the probabilistic method.
+In both approaches, a key concern remains the same: the safety of the main deck under flooding conditions.

-The Main Deck as a Limiting Case
+The Main Deck as the Limiting Case

 What Is a Margin Line?

 The margin line is an imaginary line drawn parallel to and below the main deck line, representing the allowable limit for deck immersion in damage stability calculations.
+It serves two connected purposes:

 Why Margin Lines Are Vital